Español Free Consultation:

 Elements of a Bus Accident Lawsuit in Long Island

 Each bus accident lawsuit is unique.
-There are many different legal strategies that may be utilized to recover payment in your case.
+Many different legal strategies may be utilized to recover payment in your case.
 However, each of the following elements must be established in order for your case to prevail:

 • The defendant owed you a duty of care